Jonathan Blavin is a partner in the San Francisco office of Munger, Tolles & Olson.

 Prior to joining the firm in 2004, Mr. Blavin served as a law clerk to Judge Richard R. Clifton of the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Blavin received his J.D. magna cum laude from Harvard Law School.
 While at Harvard, he served as a primary editor of the Harvard Law Review.
 Mr. Blavin received his B.A. in history with highest distinction from the University of Michigan, where he was elected Phi Beta Kappa.

 - LinkedIn, in matters before the Foreign Intelligence Surveillance Court and U.S. Court of Appeals for the Ninth Circuit challenging government restrictions on disclosure of government requests for member data.
+This representation led the government to alter its rules on Jan.
+27, 2014 to permit greater transparency of the number of such requests.

 - Facebook, in appeal in U.S. Court of Appeals for the Ninth Circuit in a putative class action brought by advertisers who claim they have been overcharged.
+The Ninth Circuit affirmed the district court’s ruling in Facebook’s favor.

 - LinkedIn, in putative nationwide class action challenging the importation and use of email addresses from members’ external email accounts as violating California’s right of publicity and unfair competition law, as well as the Federal Wiretap Act and Stored Communications Act.